libcxx/Snowlake/README.md

 ```

 The *Snowlake* compiler takes the **MyAwesomeLangTypeRules.sl** file as input
-and synthesizes the corresponding code (in this case, C++ .h and .cpp files)
+and synthesizes the corresponding output (in this case, C++ .h and .cpp files)
 that contain the interface and implementation of executing the static type
 checking according to the semantic rules defined above.